Concerns and controversies at the 2022 Winter Olympics: Athlete safety

-Athlete's freedom of speech
+Athletes' freedom of speech

 In January 2022 the Beijing Organizing Committee warned that "Any behavior or speech that is against the Olympic spirit, especially against Chinese laws and regulations, are also subject to certain punishment."

-Competitors have been warned by Human Rights Watch that speaking out is not tolerated in China and as a result if they speak out about human rights or other issues in China they face significant legal penalties.
-For their protection the American team has been shielded from question related to human rights.
+A Human Rights Watch seminar warned athletes about speaking about human rights issues while in China.
+For their protection, the American team has been shielded from questions related to human rights.

-Uyghur and Tibetan activists have encouraged athletes, sponsors, and other international participants in the games to use the platform to speak out on human rights.
+Activists representing Chinese dissidents and the minority Uyghur and Tibetan populations encouraged athletes, sponsors, and other international participants in the games to use the platform to speak out on human rights.

 Protests

+On 17 October 2021, Hong Kong American human rights activist Joey Siu, Tibetan-American student Tsela Zoksang and a Vietnamese-American activist protested against the hosting of the 2022 Winter Olympics by unfurling the Tibetan flag and a banner with the 2019–2020 Hong Kong protests' slogan 'Liberate Hong Kong, revolution of our times' at the Acropolis during the Olympic Flame ceremony.
+They were detained by the Greek Police.
+Siu was released after being detained for 26 hours while the others were released after 48 hours.
+Accused of "attempting to pollute, damage, and distort a historical monument", a Greek court acquitted them of all charges on 17 November 2022.

-On 18 October 2021 activists from Free Tibet and Students for a Free Tibet disrupted the Olympic flame lighting ceremony at Olympia in Greece.
+On 18 October 2021 activists from Free Tibet and Students for a Free Tibet disrupted the Olympic flame lighting ceremony again at Olympia in Greece.
 Three people, Chemi Lhamo, Fern MacDougal and Jason Leith, were arrested and detained for several days.
 They were charged and their trial was set to occur immediately before the games opened but it was immediately adjourned and a new date set for 1 December 2022.

 In November 2021 activists held a 57-hour vigil outside the White House in Washington D.C.

 In January 2022 a protest against China's hosting of the games was held in Washington, D.C. outside the Chinese embassy.
 Attendees included civil rights activist Chen Guangcheng and New Jersey politician Chris Smith.
 Smith described the 2022 Olympics as the "Genocide Games."

 To protest the games and China's human rights record the artist Badiucao created an NFT collection entitled "Beijing 2022 Olympic" which featured works mixing Olympic imagery with human rights messaging.

 A number of athletes have stated that they would boycott the Olympics opening ceremony.

 On 4 February, a large protest against the games was held in Istanbul.
 Protesters included members of Turkey's Uyghur diaspora community.
 Hundreds of people in several countries protested against China's repression of its Uyghur minority and Tibetans.

+After the games, Swedish Olympic champion Nils van der Poel gave his Beijing 2022 gold medal to the daughter of a Hong Kong dissident "to protest the Chinese Government's devastating human rights record".